 Creative Commons License | Source

 People who are optimists manage to maintain a positive outlook, even during the most difficult times.
-This does not mean that they avoid facing the problem and falsely believe in an unrealistic outcome, but rather they can view the situation while recognizing life's realities and limitations.
+This does not mean that they avoid facing the problem and falsely believe in an unrealistic outcome, rather they can view the situation while recognizing life's realities and limitations.
 Those who are optimistic are more likely than pessimists to be active problem solvers and to seek information that can help them through such difficulties.
-They do not give up at the first sign of a setback or escape into defeatist thinking; instead they view obstacles as a message to try something different and learn even more about the situation.
-Optimists keep their sense of humor, plan for the future, and reinterpret any negative situation into a positive light.
-They are able to do this with the help of methods like these mentioned below.
+They do not give up at the first sign of a setback or escape into defeatist thinking; instead, they view obstacles as a message to try something different and learn even more about the situation.
+Optimists keep their sense of humor, plan for the future, and reinterpret any negative situation in a positive light.
+They are able to do this with the help of methods like those mentioned below.

 1. Reappraise the situation.